Find out what tater tots are made of, if they are safe for a gluten-free diet, and what brands to look for at the grocery store.

 Tater tots are a potato-based side dish that are often served in place of French fries or baked into casseroles.
 They are cylindrical shaped and made with shredded potatoes, then deep fried.

-You can find them at some restaurants, as well as in the frozen food section of your grocery store to bake up at home.
+You can find them at some restaurants, fast food places, as well as in the frozen food section of your grocery store to bake up at home.

 Fun fact: The term “tater tot” is actually a registered trademark of Ore-Ida brand, but most people still call these little potato pockets by that name.
 From other brands, they are usually called “tots” on the packaging.